Womencancode/courses-statistics-itc/README.md

-# itc: Statistics For Data Scientists
+# ITC: Statistics For Data Scientists